Eronponce/Eronponce/README.md

 - [Calculator that Automatically Translates the Number Base Explaining Each Procedure](https://github.com/Eronponce/calculadora-sistema-de-numeracao)
 - [Calculator that Builds Your Truth Table and Also Adds New Columns with the Result of Calculations with Propositions](https://github.com/LeonardoRochaLima/calculadora-tabela-verdade) (Private for now)

-## Personal Interests 🧑‍🏫
-When not working, I enjoy playing games and coding optimal tasks.
-I'm also an avid music enthusiast and love to listen to any kind of music. 🎸

 📫 How to reach me? **eronponcepereira@gmail.com**

 ---